adobe/helix-pipeline/README.md

 Pre-Processing functions are meant to:

 - parse and process request parameters
-- fetch and parse the requested resource
+- fetch and parse the requested content
-- transform the requested resource
+- transform the requested content

 ### Post-Processing Functions